glenasmith/pluralsight-pwa-sensor-integration/video-scripts/scratchy-ideas/3-media.md

 But images will need to stay on the device until you get network again.

+## The Specs

+Modern web browsers support a set of APIs called [Media Capture and Streams](https://www.w3.org/TR/mediacapture-streams/).
+These APIs allow you to access inputs such as microphones and cameras, and to a limited extent they also let you record and visualize the data.

+Browsers of yet greater modernity support an API called [MediaStream Recording](https://www.w3.org/TR/mediastream-recording/).
+This API makes recording and processing the data from these inputs really easy and fun.

 ## Photos

 [Be Inspired by Cheese](https://polymer-cheese.firebaseapp.com/)